 Daragh describes Tom Kennedy’s as “a small no-nonsense pub perfect for a few warm-up pints before a two-minute walk to Vicar Street.”

-Their pints are truly something else, with the Guinness Guru saying they serve a “savage Guinness”.
+Their excellent pints are truly something else, with the Guinness Guru saying they serve a “savage Guinness”.
+For a Guinness across the Atlantic, try the best Irish pubs in Chicago.

 Address: 65 Thomas St, The Liberties, Dublin, D08 VOR1, Ireland